-The Evergreen cover comes with a three-, seven- or 10-year-warranty.
+The Evergreen cover comes with a three-, seven- or 10-year warranty.
 All three covers are woven and have the same physical properties.
-Here I discuss the “original” cover, which has a seven-year warranty, because all the superintendents surveyed who use Evergreen covers are currently using that model.
+Here, I discuss the “original” cover, which has a seven-year warranty, because all the superintendents surveyed who used Evergreen covers used that model.

 Superintendents’ estimates of the labor required for installation were considerably greater than the manufacturer’s claims on the website.
 Actual installation time can vary greatly depending on the weather.
 Nevertheless, under the right conditions, installation of these covers requires less labor than other covers do.

 Permeable insulating turf covers